Dams in India – List of Important Dams in India with States

 Idukki Dam | Kerala | Periyar | 1.996 km3 |

 Dams are important structures beneficial for modern society.
 Dams and hydropower are repeatedly mixed to generate electricity.
 Water can be collected and stored in a dam that can be equally divided between regions.
-Below are some of the fascinating details about the largest dam in India 2023.
+Below are some fascinating particulars about the famous dams in India in 2023.

 Oldest Dam in India | Kallanai Dam (Grand Anicut) on the river Kaveri (Tiruchirapalli, Tamilnadu) |